 The following programs offered at Paul Mitchell The School Chicago lead to licensure in the state of Illinois: Cosmetology, Barbering, Barber Teacher, Cosmetology Refresher, and Cosmetology Teacher.
-The following programs offered at Paul Mitchell The School Lombard lead to licensure in the state of Illinois: Cosmetology, Barbering, Barber Teacher, Refresher, and Cosmetology Teacher.
 We have compiled a list of all states that require licensure for the program you are interested in enrolling.
 We have identified whether the institution's program curriculum meets, does not meet, or a determination has not been made yet, for other state's individual state educational requirements for professional licensure.
 This information can be located on the school's paulmitchell.edu website, as well as you will receive a copy in the school's admissions packet, prior to touring the school.